OSL-Open-Student-Lab/osl-website/README.md

 $ pytest
 ``` -->

-To look through docs go to the http://localhost:8000/docs or http://localhost:8000/redoc
+You can find OpenAPI generated docs at http://localhost:8000/docs or http://localhost:8000/redoc

-All static files will be accessed from http://localhost:8000/api/v1/static
+All static files can be accessed at http://localhost:8000/api/v1/static

 ---